SwedbankPay/developer.swedbankpay.com/checkout/payment.md

                       `view-consumer-identification` solution.
                       The `redirect-consumer-identification` method redirects
-                      the user to Swedbank's own site to handle the checkin and is used in other implementations.%}
+                      the user to Swedbank's own site to handle the checkin and is used in other implementations."%}

 {:.code-header}
 **HTML**